ptitSeb/box86/README.md

 Here are 2 videos, one of "Airline Tycoon Deluxe" running on an gigahertz OpenPandora, and the other of "Bit.Trip.Runner" running on an ODroid XU4.

 [![Play on Youtube](https://img.youtube.com/vi/bLt0hMoFDLk/3.jpg)](https://www.youtube.com/watch?v=bLt0hMoFDLk) [![Play on Youtube](https://img.youtube.com/vi/8hr71S029Hg/1.jpg)](https://www.youtube.com/watch?v=8hr71S029Hg)

+(If you use Box86 in your project, please don't forget to mention Box86)